mkretlow/Asteroids-MDSM/README.md

 # Asteroids-MDM
-Some Tools and Scripts for Asteroid 3D Multi-Data Modeling
+The repository contains a collection of some Tools and Scripts for Asteroid Multi-Data (3D Shape) Modeling.